 - Limited conservator

-Taking on full guardianship or conservatorship should not be done lightly and it should be something that is done only as the last resort.
+Taking on full guardianship or conservatorship should not be done lightly, and it should be done only as a last resort.
 Because this involves a profound loss of freedom, Virginia law requires that guardianship and conservatorship be imposed only when less restrictive alternatives have been proven to be ineffective.
 These may include:

 - Power of attorney